 A walk through Bastakiya

 Bastakiya covers an area of old houses with interior courtyards that have been renovated to show the splendor of times.
 On the narrow streets of the neighborhood are the early wind pickups.
 It’s a unique system that channeled the air from the houses to refresh them.
 The ostentatious old homes of wealthy merchants are now shops, art galleries, and cozy cafes that complete the neighborhood’s pleasant space, making it a real pleasure to get lost in its quiet streets.

-You can witness the Emirati culture in Bastakiya.
+You can witness the Emirati culture in Bastakiya during City Sightseeing Dubai.
 It is named after Sheikh Mohammed – Sheikh Mohamed Centre for Cultural Understanding.
 The tours allow you to visit Bastakiya, the Jumeirah Mosque, and the markets or enjoy a tea with typical sweets while revealing some interesting details about the city.
 Being one of the oldest regions in Dubai, Bastakiya has a lot to offer.
 A space that has stopped in time where you can still enjoy the traditional Emirate atmosphere as if we were in the early 19th century.

 Get set ready and go to Historical Bastakiya

 If you wish to see something really intriguing with an interesting past intact with it.
-This amazing and significant part of Dubai’s attractions is meant for every age group, who are keen to see historical Dubai and feel the essence of the rich culture of Arabic people.
-This trip is going to be memorable for the families, friends or even solo traveler as there is so much to explore.
-This place is ideal for the bloggers and they can dig deeper into the history and ancient times of Dubai to present it in a unique way via their blog.
+This amazing and significant part of Dubai attractions is meant for every age group, who are keen to see historical Dubai and feel the essence of the rich culture of Arabic people.
+This trip is going to be memorable for the families, friends, or even solo traveler as there is so much to explore.
+This place is ideal for the bloggers and they can dig deeper into the history and ancient times of Dubai to present it uniquely via their blog.
 So, plan historical excursions effectively and manage your time well to have a good time at this great built attraction in Dubai.